BitciTeknoloji/coin-api-docs/README.md

 The documentation for Bitci.com coin instant API document.

 ## Usage
 Append your exchange's URL to the beginning of the methods to use the API.
-For example, to get ticker info from Bitci.com, use [https://www.bitci.com/Api] (https://www.bitci.com/Api)
+For example, to get ticker info from Bitci.com, use [https://api.bitci.com/api] (https://api.bitci.com/api)

 ## Questions & Problems
 Please use the [issues](https://github.com/BitciTeknoloji/coin-api-docs/issues) on this github project to ask questions and report bugs.

 ## Request Limits

-* .../Api/Coin/ requests are limited to 10 requests per 100 miliseconds.
+* .../api/coin/ requests are limited to 3 requests per 1 seconds.
-* Other requests are limited to 1 request per 100 miliseconds.
-* If you make more than 50 consequent unauthorized requests your IP address will be blocked.

 ## Coin / Currency Ticker

-<code>GET</code> .../Coin/BTC_TRY
+<code>GET</code> .../coin/BTC_TRY
 * BTC_TRY
 **Result:**
 ``` json